indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 ```

 ## INDIGO Drivers
-There are three versions of each INDIGO driver, each coming with its benefits and drawbacks.
 The INDIGO drivers can be used by both **indigo_server** and clients.
 INDIGO does not require server to operate.
 Clients can load drivers and use them without the need of a server.
-In this case only locally attached devices can be accessed (much like in ASCOM).
+In this case only locally attached devices can be accessed (much like ASCOM).
 An example how to use INDIGO executable driver without a server can be found in [client.c](https://github.com/indigo-astronomy/indigo/blob/master/indigo_test/client.c).

 Clients can also be developed to be clients and servers at the same time.

+### Driver Types
+There are three versions of each INDIGO driver, compiled from the sane source code, each coming with its benefits and drawbacks.

-### Dynamically Loaded Drivers
+#### Dynamically Loaded Drivers
 These drivers are loaded by default by the INDIGO server.
 They are loaded and run in **indigo_worker** process of **indigo_server**.
 - PROS:
 	* Extremely fast driver-client and driver-server data transfer.